backdrop-contrib/coder_upgrade/scripts/coder_format/README.txt

   set fileInc=c:\program files\coder_format\file.inc

-  according to your local Drupal installation, i.e.
+  according to your local Backdrop installation, i.e.

-  set fileInc=c:\inetpub\www\path\to\drupal\includes\file.inc
+  set fileInc=c:\inetpub\www\path\to\backdrop\includes\file.inc

-  It is also possible to copy file.inc from a Drupal 5 installation to the central location and adjust the path accordingly.
+  It is also possible to copy file.inc from a Backdrop 5 installation to the central location and adjust the path accordingly.

 - Done.
 Context menus of PHP files and directories should include the following